actfong/k8s-workshop/Part-2-Pods.md

 Then, you might remember with `kubectl run` from the previous section, with which we could easily deploy a Pod.

-So how about we deploy a very simple pod with one container, which is small in size and has `wget` and use that to hit our previously deployed application?
+So how about we deploy a very simple pod with one container, which is small in size and has `wget` installed.
+Then use that to hit our previously deployed application?
 [Busybox](https://hub.docker.com/_/busybox/) and [Linux Alpine](https://hub.docker.com/_/alpine/) would be good candidates for this job.

 ##### Mini Challenge 1 #####